 A check should be made payable to the Office of the Attorney General.

 Direct payment of child support to the custodial parent

-I am asked every so often if it is ever ok to just pay your child support obligation to your child’s other parent.
-It certainly cuts down on some amount of hassle that it takes to look through a blog post like this one and decide the most suitable option for payment.
+I am asked if it is ever ok to pay your child's support obligation to your child's other parent.
+It certainly cuts down on the hassle it takes to look through a blog post like this one and decide the most suitable option for payment.
 You may also consider that your child will stand to benefit from your payment that much quicker.
-What’s the harm in paying child support in this manner, you may be asking.
+You may be asking what's the harm in paying child support in this manner.

-Before you consider paying your child support obligation directly to the custodial parent please consider that in doing so you may be violating part of your child support order.
-Many orders specifically state that direct payment of child support does not county on the official tally of payments made.
-You’ll notice that it is not an accepted method of payment that I outlined above.
+Before you consider paying your child support obligation directly to the custodial parent, please consider that in doing so, you may be violating part of your child support order.
+Many orders specifically state that direct payment of child support does not include county on the official tally of payments made.
+You'll notice that it is not an accepted payment method that I outlined above.

-Many non custodial parents feel like since the order was put in place he or she has been on better terms with the custodial parent.
-These better terms have allowed him or her the latitude to make informal, direct payments of child support.
-The concern that I have is that as soon as something happens where that goodwill disappears, so will any credit you received for making timely and direct payments of child support.
-Don’t be surprised if after an argument the custodial parent slaps you with an enforcement petition stating that you have not paid child support as ordered by the State of Texas.
+Since the order was put in place, many noncustodial parents feel like they have been on better terms with the custodial parent.
+These better terms have allowed them the latitude to make informal, direct payments of child support.
+The concern is that as soon as something happens where that goodwill disappears, so will any credit you received for making timely and direct payments of child support.
+Don't be surprised if, after an argument, the custodial parent slaps you with an enforcement petition stating that you have not paid child support as ordered by the State of Texas.

 Questions about the various methods of service available in Texas?
 Contact the Law Office of Bryan Fagan, PLLC

-Even if your child support case is done with you may still have questions about how to plan for the future payments that need to be made.
+Even if your child support case is done with, you may still have questions about planning for the future payments that need to be made.
 Our office would be honored if you chose to speak to us about these questions.
 We meet with potential clients six days a week for free of charge consultations.
-Please contact us today to learn more about your situation and to hear how our attorneys can best assist you with achieving your goals.
+Please get in touch with us today to learn more about your situation and hear how our attorneys can best assist you with achieving your goals.